 Fruit, vegetables, meat, bones, dairy, eggshells, prepared food

 Napkins, tea bags, paper plates, coffee filters

 Plants, leaves, branches, grass

-Residents can request a Kitchen Caddie for convenient transfer of food scraps from kitchen to organics cart or compost pile.
+Residents can request a Kitchen Caddie to conveniently transfer food scraps from the kitchen to an organics cart or compost pile.

 You are currently viewing services for Escondido.Enter a zip code to if you want to switch to another location.